SpencerEricksen/informers/README.md

-# informers

-baseline IBR methods and metrics evals for all IBRs (including non-baselines)
+# informers: baseline IBR methods and metrics evals for all IBRs (including non-baselines)

 python version: 2.7.15